neelchauhan/mpd-x/docs/mpd43.md

 **`set modem watch +/-signal ...`**

-:   Mpd normally tracks the carrier detect signal on the serial port and
+:   mpdx normally tracks the carrier detect signal on the serial port and
     drops the connection when this signal is lost.
 You can disable this behavior with `set modem watch -cd`.
 Also, mpd can do the same thing with the DSR signal, though the default is to ignore DSR.
 To enable